Life dishes out plenty of surprise on the regular. To wit:

 The early days of motherhood shouldn’t fall onto that list.
 Sure, there are things that you can only find out after you’ve had the baby, but other things, it’s good to at least feel like you’re a little prepared, or at the very least, not completely blindsided.
 Because there will be plenty of opportunity for that, I’m guessing, over the next 18 years of your kid’s life.

-So, here we go: Some things I wish people had told me about motherhood.
+Some things I wish someone would have told me about motherhood.

 Uggggh.
 TMI?
 Sorry, not sorry.
 I didn’t get into this blogging business to sugar coat things.
 It’s the truth!
 But it’s temporary.